geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet how, if here, the Spanish maid to find,

-A thousand doubts distract his labouring mind ;
+A thousand doubts distract his labouring mind;

 Of all he ask'd, in vain — no ship was here